18F/C2/doc/team_practices.md

 1. Click **Finish** on the story in the story tracker.

 1. Someone from the team should review the PR.
-If you do not get feedback within 24 hours, assign the PR to a team member.
+If you do not get feedback within 24 hours, assign the PR to a team member for review.
+The Reviewer should consider the automated testing status and Code Climate reports, in addition to checking the code for architectural consistency, style and legibility.
+Code reviews are encouraged early in the development process;
+you can always create a PR with a `[WIP]` prefix before you are ready to deliver, and ask for review of work-in-progress.

+1. The Reviewer should also test the code.
+This can be done on the `c2-dev` or `c2-staging` environment.
+Check with your teammates to see which environment might already be in use.
+Example flow:

+  1. `% cd /tmp && mkdir deploy-qa && cd deploy-qa`
+  1. `% git clone git@github.com:18F/C2.git`
+  1. `% cd C2`
+  1. `% git checkout -b qa-123456-fix-timezones`
+  1. `% git merge -m 'temp qa branch' origin/123456-fix-timezones`
+  1. `% script/deploy c2-dev`

+1. The Reviewer should test out the bugfix or new functionality.
+The Owner might provide testing advice as part of the PR description.

+1. If there are any problems, the Reviewer should comment on the PR and assign it to the Owner for follow-up.
+The Owner should fix the problems and assign back to the Reviewer, who can then repeat the testing steps above.

+1. When the Reviewer is satisfied, s/he merges the PR to `master`.
 The Reviewer is encouraged to indicate a "Ship it" (or your favorite Ship It emoticon) before merging the pull request.
-Consider pointing out the awesomeness of your teammate's code, too.
+Consider pointing out the awesomeness of the code, too.

-1. The Reviewer merges the PR.
-Pro tip: If the PR title follows the conventions above, the story tracker status will change to **Accept or Reject** when the PR is merged.
+Pro tip: If the PR title follows the conventions mentioned above, the story tracker status will change to **Accept or Reject** when the PR is merged.
 Otherwise, the Reviewer should click **Deliver** in the story tracker.

-1. The Reviewer will test branch in dev or staging environment(s).

 1. The Reviewer will click **Accept** or **Reject** on story tracker.
-If the story is rejected, and the change has introduced an error, the code must be rolled back as well.
-For this reason, you may prefer to merge into a copy of the master branch (e.g. `master-rc1`) and perform QA on the copy.
+An **Accept** means the code is merged to master and ready for production deploy at any time.
+Typically **Reject** indicates that the testing passed but for some reason the solution is not sufficient, and needs work at the story level.

 1. If the change was rejected, the Owner can click **Restart** in the story tracker and take another pass at fixing whatever was wrong.
 This cycle then repeats with the **Finish** step.